MuhammedSirajulHudaK/test/README.md

 ## 🌐 Access the Deployed App

-You can access the deployed app at the following link:
+You can access the deployed app at the following link (See the new link below if it throws the resource limit):

 [ThinkingPsychologist App](https://thinkingpsychologist-nilpdnxfxszangjhhhrfqs.streamlit.app/)

+## ⚠️ Important Notice: Handling Streamlit Cloud Limits

+If the app is not working or crashing due to Streamlit Cloud's limitations, we suggest using the `text-story-input` branch.
+This will allow you to input the story in text format, which will not crash or throw memory errors due to the cloud's constraints.

+The new link for text input : [Text input App link](https://thinkingpsychologist-dpfclbx99uuzamqfmejxhz.streamlit.app/)

 ## 🚀 **Features**